 A refreshing summer treat!

-I love making it with fresh peaches because I can control everything that is in it and keep it preservative free.
-No matter what anyone tries to say, I will take real sugar over a chemical laden substitute any day.
-It tastes better, and life is short, enjoy in moderation if that’s what works for you.
+I love making it with fresh peaches because I can control everything that is in it and keep it preservative-free.
+No matter what anyone tries to say, I will take real sugar over a chemical-laden substitute any day.
+It tastes better, life is short, enjoy it in moderation and do what works for you.

 - Black Tea, brewed